Complexe Desjardins

 Complexe Desjardins is a mixed-use office, hotel, and shopping mall complex located in Montreal, Quebec, Canada, in the Quartier des spectacles area of Saint Catherine Street.
 The project was designed to develop the eastern end of downtown Montreal, it is located in the quadrilateral formed by Saint Catherine, Saint-Urbain, Jeanne Mance and René Lévesque Boulevard.

-Its architectural design consists of several towers housing offices of the Desjardins Group, Quebec Government offices and other companies, as well as a hotel, linked by an atrium shopping centre anchored by IGA.
+Its architectural design consists of four towers of varying heights (40, 32, 27 and 20 floors), three of which house offices of the Desjardins Group, Quebec Government offices and other companies, whilst the smallest tower is a hotel, all linked together by a six storey atrium shopping centre anchored by IGA.
 This design produces the effect of an indoor square.
 It is one of very few buildings in Canada to have its own postal code prefix, H5B.

 The Complexe Desjardins is connected by the underground city to Place des Arts and the Place-des-Arts Metro station to the north, and the Complexe Guy-Favreau, the Palais des congrès de Montréal, and Place-d'Armes Metro station to the south.

 The hotel in the complex opened as the Hotel Meridien Montreal in April 1976.
 It was later renamed the Wyndham Montreal, then the Hyatt Regency Montreal in 2003, then the DoubleTree by Hilton Montreal in December 2018.

 On July 26, 1992, a man, whose body is still unidentified to this day, fell to his death fifty feet from the Complexe Desjardins.

+The mall is briefly featured in the 1988 film Tommy Tricker and the Stamp Traveller, in a scene where then fourteen-year-old Rufus Wainwright performs the film's theme song, "I'm Running", while the film's protagonists engage in a chase sequence.